kubevault/kubevault/docs/guides/secret-engines/ignite/overview.md

 ## AppBinding for Apache Ignite

-Create an `AppBinding` pointing at the Ignite REST endpoint.
-The URL is the HTTP(S) base of the Ignite REST API (e.g. `http://ignite.demo.svc:8080`); the referenced Secret carries the username and password the plugin uses to authenticate Basic Auth against the REST endpoint as the rotation principal.
+Create an `AppBinding` pointing at the Ignite thin client endpoint.
+The URL specifies the thin client binary address (e.g. `tcp://ignite.demo.svc:10800`); the referenced Secret carries the username and password the plugin uses to authenticate against the thin client endpoint as the administrative principal.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1